cowboyd/jenkins-prototype-ruby-plugin/README.md

 I think we were putting the cart before the horse a bit, by making the tools first.

+# Extensions

+Right now, there is a single extension point named [`LogWrapper`](https://github.com/cowboyd/jenkins-prototype-ruby-plugin/blob/master/models/log_wrapper.rb).
+This is just a trivial `BuildWrapper` that outputs a message to the console.
+However, if we can actually hoist this guy into the Jenkins runtime, then we're getting somewhere.

 # TODO

 1. running the plugin in a test server